momcilovicluka/plog/README.md

 - [Node.js](https://nodejs.org/) 🧩
 - [NPM](https://www.npmjs.com/) 📦

-For a quick guide of how to install, laravel has great instructions:
+For a quick guide on how to install, laravel has great instructions:
 [Guide](https://laravel.com/docs/11.x/installation#installing-php)

 ---